 3 Factors that Increase Productivity

-These factors are scientific-based, experience-based, and some are included in Panda Planner’s A Billionaire’s Secrets to Productivity.
+These factors are scientific-based and experience-based, and some are included in Panda Planner’s A Billionaire’s Secrets to Productivity.
 The billionaire, Richard Branson, is the founder of the Virgin group of over 400 various companies and pinpoints what makes his career successful.

 This is our emotional connection to our surroundings.
 Would you rather work in a dark cramped room with your partner’s smelly socks nearby or at a well-lit spacious desk with your favorite candle burning?
 The second one…no offense honey.